SingularitiesCR/aleph-docs/_docs/information-sets/survey-operations.md

 ## Is probable

-Return if the position of the Key equal Value is greater than half.
+Return if the position of the Key equals Value is greater than half.

 #### YAML
 ```yaml